C2DH/ranketwo/_assignments/social-media-historians/07-twitterascasestudy.en.md

 Image credit: Current Twitter logo respecting the Brand Guidelines.
 Taken from the [Twitter Brand Toolkit](https://about.twitter.com/en/who-we-are/brand-toolkit).

 In this section, we use both the live web and the Internet Archive’s Wayback Machine.
-For a guideline on how to use the latter resource see: [handout Wayback machine](https://ranke2.uni.lu/assets/pdf/wayback-machine-interface.pdf).
-Additionally, those who already have a Twitter account will first need to log out from their account in order to be able to complete this assignment.
+For guidelines on how to use the latter resource see this [teaching aid for the Wayback Machine](https://ranke2.uni.lu/assets/pdf/wayback-machine-interface.pdf).
+Those who already have an X account will first need to log out from their account to be able to complete this assignment.

 Use the historic URL of the Twitter homepage in your navigator: `http://www.twitter.com`

 - Does the page you reach still display elements of the “Twitter” brand?
-- Based on the [Wikipedia notice on Twitter's evolution](https://en.wikipedia.org/wiki/Twitter#Since_2022), can you explain why?
+- Based on the [Wikipedia article about Twitter’s evolution](https://en.wikipedia.org/wiki/Twitter#Since_2022), can you explain why?
-- Back to the page you reached when using the URL `https://www.twitter.com/`, what does the text say on the homepage? (you need to be logged off, if you have a user account).
+- Go back to the page you reached when using the URL `https://www.twitter.com/`.
+What does the text say on the homepage?
+(If you have a user account, you will need to be logged out.)

 Now go to `https://x.com/`.
 What happens?
-What does the page say of the brand switch from twitter to X?
+What does the page say about the brand switch from Twitter to X?

 Open the following three hyperlinks to the Internet Archive.
 Each one of them provides an archived version of the Twitter homepage in different moments in 2006, 2009 and 2015.
 Then, copy the texts that are displayed on the homepage of Twitter and note some of the changes over the different years, if any.